 Chris Garcia has been with The Dark Intelligence Group since 2015.
-Chris is Director of Operations and involved in all aspects of the business operations.
-Chris oversees White Papers, Directory Services, Special Reports, Customer relations and is involved in all operations at the Company conferences.
+Chris oversees (TDIG) broadcast media division which includes Dark Daily webinars, customer relations and is involved in onsite operations at the company conferences.
 Chris is a graduate of the US Naval Academy at Annapolis, MD, and served as an officer is the US Navy for several years.
 Chris is located at the Spicewood office and can be reached at firstname.lastname@example.org and at 512-264-7103.

 Digital Marketing Specialist